Queensboro Plaza station

-The Queensboro Plaza station (originally named Queensboro Bridge Plaza station or simply Bridge Plaza station) is an elevated New York City Subway station at Queens Plaza (originally called Queensboro Bridge Plaza or simply Bridge Plaza) in the Long Island City neighborhood of Queens.
+The Queensboro Plaza station (originally named the Queensboro Bridge Plaza station or simply Bridge Plaza station) is an elevated New York City Subway express station at Queens Plaza (originally called Queensboro Bridge Plaza or simply Bridge Plaza) in the Long Island City neighborhood of Queens.
 It is near the east end of the Queensboro Bridge, with Queens Boulevard running east from the plaza.
 The station is served by the 7 and N trains at all times, the W train on weekdays, and the <7> train rush hours in the peak direction.